- Can ABCpdf convert my Microsoft Office documents to PDF?

 Under ASP.NET you will need to set the "Load User Profile" option to "true" in your application pool's configuration.

-If you're experiencing difficulties converting HTML we recommend updating to the latest release on our downloads page before continuing.
+If you are experiencing difficulties converting HTML we recommend updating to the latest release on our downloads page before continuing.

 First read the previous section carefully.